gamucool/spfx-boilerplate/README.md

 ```bash
 npm run fixbuildu
 ```
-This command you need to run always after package installation for change using version of TypeScript from 2 to much newer.
+This command you need to run always after package installation for changing version of TypeScript from 2 to 4.

 This package produces the following: